 Faculty: Faculty of Science

-Degree options: BSc major
+Degree options: BSc honours or major

 Within the Department of Psychology, the cognitive science program at Mount Allison is one-of-a-kind in Atlantic Canada — incorporating perspectives from a variety of fields.